GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_dataset.rst

 Example 1 - Datasets description
 ********************************

+.. todo:  add a warning that the read_mode need to match for dark association
+          I got a case where some flats and arcs are taken in 1 and others in the same program for same disperser with 8.

 In this example, we will reduce Flamingos 2 longslit observations of the 2022 eruption of the recurrent nova U Sco.
 The data were obtained with the JH and the HK gratings.